Johannesburg to Cape Town: A 3-week itinerary for South Africa

 When it comes to travelling across South Africa, you have two options: you can either rent a car and set off on your very own road trip, or you can travel by bus like I did.
 I joined Baz Bus and made use of their hop-on-hop-off service which allows you to travel the full length of the country between Johannesburg and Cape Town.

 A few things to keep in mind if you do decide to rent a car are: you should never drive at night, you should keep your belongings out of sight in the trunk, and you should carry a mobile phone to call for help in case you need it.
-Also, road stops with police officers asking for bribes for some made up infraction are common (we experienced this firsthand travelling by bus, and also heard countless stories from locals experiencing the same).
-I’m not telling you this to scare you – I met plenty of foreigners travelling by car and they were fine – I’m merely giving you heads up so that you are extra careful out there and know what to expect.
+Also, road stops with police officers asking for bribes for some made up infractions are common (we experienced this firsthand travelling by bus, and also heard countless stories from locals experiencing the same).
+I’m not telling you this to scare you – I met plenty of foreigners travelling by car and they were fine – I’m merely giving you a heads up so that you are extra careful out there and know what to expect.

 Travel Tips for Backpacking South Africa